heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz config SPACE_ID
 ```

-This will print a formatted table with the title, desciption, and other high-level information about the space.
+This will print a formatted table with the title, description, and other high-level information about the space.

-You can see the raw `json` response from the `/statistics` endpoing using `-r`:
+You can see the raw `json` response from the `/statistics` endpoint using `-r`:

 ```console
 here xyz config SPACE_ID -r